MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 ## How to download

-**Scan log:** Select a scan task (each row in the Scans UI table represents a scan task) in the Scans UI, click “Download scan log” in the action bar.
+**Scan log:** Select a scan task (each row in the Scans UI table represents a scan task) in the Scans UI, select “Download scan log” in the action bar.

-**Scan reports:** Click “Download reports” in the action bar directly in the Scans UI.
+**Scan reports:** Select “Download reports” in the action bar directly in the Scans UI.
 Don't select any individual scan task.
 Scan reports are overall reports for all scan tasks.

 ## Scan reports